Mezzo Soprano Milijana Nikolic

 The Central Coast Chamber Orchestra

-The Central Coast Chamber Orchestra is a part of the Central Coast Conservatorium which is a community based, non-tertiary institution, funded by the local community in the form of tuition fees and assisted by the State Government.
+The Central Coast Chamber Orchestra is a part of the Central Coast Conservatorium which is a community based, non-tertiary institution, funded by the local community in the form of tuition fees, local service club grants and assisted by the State Government.

 For many years, The Rotary Club of Woy Woy through its Opera in the Arboretum event has provided the opportunity for talented young musicians of the Central Coast Conservatorium's Chamber Orchestra to accompany some of Australia's finest opera singers.

-The orchestra will consist of 20 plus very talented youngsters on a wide variety of instruments from violins and violas to flute, bassoon, French horn and clarinet.
+The orchestra consists of 20 plus very talented youngsters on a wide variety of instruments from violins and violas to flute, bassoon, French horn and clarinet.